-After the fall of the CCD, I always felt that the colleges needed to have some advocate in the chancellor's office.
+I always felt that the colleges needed to have some advocate in the chancellor's office.
 It would be much easier for the chancellor himself to be fair if he had someone to talk to about the colleges.
-Presidents have a tendency to guide the chancellor to the issues of their own institutions, not to the broad picture.
-Dr. Doug Burris has been in the Chancellor's Office as a kind of consultant since 1991.
+Presidents have a tendency to guide the chancellor to the issues of their own institutions, not the broad picture.
+Doug Burris has been in the Chancellor's Office as a kind of consultant since 1991.
 He's helped straighten out a lot of problems between the colleges.
 He understands the situation.
 He knows exactly what's going on because he's been president of three different colleges over in California.
 He was really needed.
 Not putting anything against the chancellors, but they have a small staff.
 Until they did a couple of studies showing problems in the colleges, there wasn't a major emphasis put on them.

-As president of TMCC, I remember getting a heavy memo from one of the chancellors before Mark Dawson.
-Maybe it was Baepler or Bersi.
+As president of TMCC, I remember getting a heavy memo from one of the chancellors before

+Mark Dawson.
 It just came down, university style.
 Well, there's a distance there.
 I didn't have much time to be keeping the chancellor informed of everything, particularly in the developing stage of TMCC.
 You've got all these other things going on in your college.
-Buildings going up.
-New faculty.
-Government regs.
-I didn't like to leave the campus and spend a lot of time at regents' meetings because you might get back-doored when you're away.
-So, when we got into budgets and faculty-student ratios and rural funding factors, I knew we needed a strong third party in the Chancellor's Office to really help push for the colleges.
-The chancellor's office needed a spokesman show that a campus president who was proposing a budget was saying the right things.
+I didn't like to leave the campus because you might get back-doored.
+So, when we got into budgets and ratios and a number of things over the years we needed a strong third party in the Chancellor's Office to really help push for the colleges, to show that the president who proposes a budget is saying the right things.
 He's not just agreeing . . . he's giving it all.
 When any kind of disagreement occurs between the universities and colleges or within the colleges themselves, you need a third party.
-A community college advocate.
-Now that Doug Burris involved as the assistant for community colleges things have opened up for the chancellor.
+With Doug Burris involved as the assistant for community colleges, that opened things up for the chancellor.